NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

-We can elevate our productivity even further with [Auto Form Components](https://docs.servicestack.net/vue/gallery/autoform) that can automatically generate an instant API-enabled form with validation binding by specifying the Request DTO to create the form for, e.g:
+We can elevate our productivity even further with [Auto Form Components](https://docs.servicestack.net/vue/gallery/autoform) that can automatically generate an instant API-enabled form with validation binding by just specifying the Request DTO you want to create the form of, e.g:

 ```html
 <AutoCreateForm type="CreateBooking" formStyle="card" />